Teradata – Why SELECT * impacts Performance?

 statement 1.
 The total estimated time is 10.57 seconds.[/su_panel]

-(2) The join step requires only two hash join partitions instead of 10.
+The join step only needs two hash join partitions rather than 10.

-(3) As no column of table “TheTable2” is selected, the optimizer traverses the NUSI instead of the base table.
-This would not have been the case if columns of table “TheTable2” had been part of the result set.
-The NUSI usage is reflected in the small spool for “TheTable2”
+When “TheTable2” column is not selected, the optimizer uses the NUSI instead of the base table.
+However, this would not be the case if columns from “TheTable2” were included in the result set.
+The utilization of the NUSI is apparent from the small spool size for “TheTable2”.

 NumResultRowsTotalIOCountAMPCPUTimeSpool Usage